Samuel de Champlain: Relations and war with Native Americans

 During the summer of 1609, Champlain attempted to form better relations with the local First Nations tribes.
 He made alliances with the Wendat (called Huron by the French) and with the Algonquin, the Montagnais and the Etchemin, who lived in the area of the St. Lawrence River.
 These tribes sought Champlain's help in their war against the Iroquois, who lived farther south.
 Champlain set off with nine French soldiers and 300 natives to explore the Rivière des Iroquois (now known as the Richelieu River), and became the first European to map Lake Champlain.
 Having had no encounters with the Haudenosaunee at this point many of the men headed back, leaving Champlain with only 2 Frenchmen and 60 natives.

 On 29 July, somewhere in the area near Ticonderoga and Crown Point, New York (historians are not sure which of these two places, but Fort Ticonderoga historians claim that it occurred near its site), Champlain and his party encountered a group of Haudenosaunee.
 In a battle that began the next day, two hundred and fifty Haudenosaunee advanced on Champlain's position, and one of his guides pointed out the three chiefs.
 In his account of the battle, Champlain recounts firing his arquebus and killing two of them with a single shot, after which one of his men killed the third.
 The Haudenosaunee turned and fled.
 While this cowed the Iroquois for some years, they would later return to successfully fight the French and Algonquin for the rest of the century.

 The Battle of Sorel occurred on 19 June 1610, with Samuel de Champlain supported by the Kingdom of France and his allies, the Wendat people, Algonquin people and Innu people against the Mohawk people in New France at present-day Sorel-Tracy, Quebec.
 Champlain's forces armed with the arquebus engaged and slaughtered or captured nearly all of the Mohawks.
-The battle ended major hostilities with the Mohawks for twenty years.
+The battle ended major hostilities with the Mohawks for 20 years.

 Marriage

-One route Champlain may have chosen to improve his access to the court of the regent was his decision to enter into marriage with the twelve-year-old Hélène Boullé.
+One route Champlain may have chosen to improve his access to the court of the regent was his decision to enter into marriage with the 12 year old Hélène Boullé.
 She was the daughter of Nicolas Boullé, a man charged with carrying out royal decisions at court.
 The marriage contract was signed on 27 December 1610 in presence of Dugua, who had dealt with the father, and the couple was married three days later.
+Champlain was then 36 years old.
 The terms of the contract called for the marriage to be consummated two years later.

 Champlain's marriage was initially quite troubled, as Hélène rallied against joining him in August 1613.
 Their relationship, while it apparently lacked any physical connection, recovered and was apparently good for many years.
 Hélène lived in Quebec for several years, but returned to Paris and eventually decided to enter a convent.
 The couple had no children, and Champlain adopted three Montagnais girls named Faith, Hope, and Charity in the winter of 1627–28.